ibivu/B4TM-Galaxy-2017/docker/README.md

 docker registry.

 #### Why do we use a separate registry?
-In Galaxy assignment, a software package called CPLEX is used, which is proprietary not open source, therefore, it limits the distribution of the software and we have to put it into a private docker registry.
+In Galaxy assignment, a software package called CPLEX is used, which is proprietary, therefore, it limits the distribution of the software and we have to put it into a private docker registry.

 #### How to log in?